 Most Americans are shocked at the many tens of thousands of dollars it can take to get a divorce.
 In my experience, a contested divorce can be anywhere from $20,000 to $100,000 for the average couple in San Diego County.
 (This figure is based on the averages I have seen in my personal practice back when I used to litigate.)

 Contested divorce expenses are usually higher because of high legal fees.
 People often overlook other “hidden” divorce expenses like the cost to refinance or sell a house.
+Not to mention reorganizing their social security, so that they are covered for when they retire and visit a Florida, New York, Illinois Social Security office, or any other region to make sure that they are prepared.
 Additionally, there can be increased costs for couples to have anything close to the same lifestyle they had before the divorce.

 Moving to different households means that couples can’t pool their resources and efforts as they did before.
 When you are buying two gallons of milk instead of one, life just costs more.
 Finally, it is hard to put a price tag on the emotional toll on the family in tears, sleepless nights, stress and worry that are just part of an adversarial divorce.